Get in Touch

 2. Do we want to analyze the composition?

-We refer to composition when we need to understand the parts that make up a whole; that is, how many, and how distinct the parts are from the whole.
+We refer to composition when we need to understand the parts that make up a whole.
+That is, how many, and how distinct the parts are from the whole.
 If the data are simple (less than seven sections) we can use a pie chart.

 This is an exception, because this is the least recommended chart type in the list.
 In any other case we use stacked bars or a more attractive option such as treemap charts.